 In November 1993, Donald Trump paid $1.6 million for 1094 S. Ocean Blvd, a 7,863 square-foot, marble-floored house adjacent his Mar-a-Lago estate in Palm Beach, Florida.

-Trump purchased the house for less than half the original sale price from Leslie Greyling, a real estate investor who in 1995 was convicted and later deported to his native South Africa for his involvement in a string of illegal business ventures, including a mafia-linked “pump and dump” scheme.
+Trump purchased the house for less than half the original sale price from Leslie Greyling, a South African real estate investor who in 1995 was convicted and later deported to England for his involvement in a string of illegal business ventures, including a mafia-linked “pump and dump” scheme.